 TSH, thyroid-stimulating hormone, is a pituitary hormone that fluctuates depending on how much circulating thyroid hormone there is in your body.
 It tells your pituitary gland how much Thyroxine, aka T4, to produce.
 Your body then converts T4 to T3, the usable form of thyroid hormone.
+T3 is used for so many things in your body from body temperature regulation to metabolism to heart rate and much more.
 Elevated TSH usually indicates hypothyroidism.
 It is possible to reverse the road to hypothyroidism if you catch Hashimoto’s in its’ early enough stages.

 Lab tests show elevated TSH in people who have advanced Hashimoto’s or primary hypothyroidism.
 However, TSH can fluctuate so it’s not always an adequate measure.
 The other issue is that TSH will be normal for many until they reach an advanced stage of tissue destruction, as was the case with me, and so many others who go untreated until the damage is extensive.
 So that is why you must test for other indicators.